-"Official" sealed transcripts from all colleges and universities attended to date must be submitted with the Application for Admission.
+Official sealed transcripts from all colleges and universities attended to date must be submitted with the Application for Admission.
 They must be submitted with all application documentation by the application deadline determined by the program.
-If a student applies before all prerequisites are completed, all final official transcripts that reflect any outstanding course work are due prior to the first day of classes by the date stated in the admission packet.
+If a student applies before all prerequisites are completed, all final official transcripts that reflect any outstanding course work are due as stated in the admission packet.